paulchukwujekwu/hng12-api/README.md

    ## Deployment

-   The API is deployed at [your-deployment-url].
+   The API is deployed at [https://hng12-api-2vju.onrender.com].

    ## Related Link